Serbian Monastery of Holy Archangels, Jerusalem

-During the reign of Emperor Uroš, this monastery received 100 perpers a year from Ston.
 Russian monks, who did not have their own monastery in Palestine, also began to gather there.

-Around 1400, the Russian Archimandrite Gretenije states that the monastery stands on the spot where God destroyed the Assyrian army of 108 thousand soldiers.
-Russian deacon Zosimus writes 1419-1421 that the monastery belongs to the Serbian brotherhood and that the abbot is called Paisije.
-For a time, this monastery was a convent of the monastery of Saint Sava the Consecrated, which the sultan confirms with a firman from 1537 on the occasion of the vineyard, as well as Sultan Muhammad III in 1601.
-Vasilije Posnjakov in 1558-1561 found in the monastery Serbian monks from the monastery of Saint Sava the Consecrated and mentioned that two monks went to Russia to the emperor to beg for money for the renovation of the monastery, and then to Constantinople to get permission.
+Around 1400, the Russian archimandrite Gretenije states that the monastery stands on the spot where God destroyed the Assyrian army of 108,000 soldiers.
+Russian deacon Zosimus wrote 1419-1421 that the monastery belongs to the Serbian brotherhood and that the abbot is called Paisije.
+From the Chrysostom of Mara Branković, the wife of Sultan Murat II and daughter of Đurađ Branković, it can be seen that this monastery was deserted for a while in the second half of the 15th century, probably due to cholera.
+For a time, this monastery was a convent of the monastery of Saint Sabbas the Consecrated, which the sultan confirmed with a firman (decree) from 1537, as well as Sultan Mehmed III in 1601.
+Vasilije Posnyakov in 1558-1561 found in the monastery Serbian monks from the Sabbas monastery and mentioned that two monks went to Imperial Russia to ask the emperor for financial aid in the renovation of the monastery, and then to Constantinople to receive permission.
 At the beginning of the 17th century, Jan Kutvik estimated that there were more than 100 monks in the monastery.
-The Serbs then ran out of money, so they sold the monastery to the Greek patriarch Theophanes in 1623.
+The Serbs then ran out of money, so they sold the monastery to Patriarch Theophanes III of Jerusalem (1608-1644) in 1623.

-The monastery of the Holy Archangels Michael and Gabriel was ruled by Serbian monks for about 300 years.
-After the collapse of the medieval Serbian state, the Serbian monastery in Jerusalem was helped by Russian rulers and boyars.
-From the Chrysostom of Mara Branković, the wife of Sultan Murat II and the daughter of Đurađ Branković, it can be seen that this monastery was deserted for a while in the second half of the 15th century, probably due to cholera.
-During the reign of Theophanes III of Jerusalem, in the 17th century, the Archangels monastery fell under Greek rule.

-In 1848, the Serbian spiritual mission moved into the monastery.
-Serb monks came across old Serbian books which some turned out to be also old Serbian records.
-At a peace conference in Paris in 1920, a question was raised by Serbian delegates about our administration of Serbian shrines in Palestine.